Are you ready for the responsibility of owning a firearm?

-But the #1 and most important question for any anyone before they get a gun should be: Have you had any training?
+However, the first, and most important question for anyone before they get a gun should be: Have you had any training?

 You won’t understand if you are ready for the responsibility of owning a firearm, or what kind of firearm is best for your needs without it.

 Get competent training before you buy a gun.
-90% of the people that come to my classes with a new gun leave wishing they had bought something different.
+90% of the people that come to me for training with a new gun leave wishing they had bought something different.
 They could have easily saved more than the training time cost by coming and learning what works best for them in the context of what they want it for before they buy.

-Uneducated, and untrained people should not be asked “do you want to carry a revolver or a semi-automatic pistol?” – they should be trained and educated by a competent instructor that can help them figure that out – so they can pick the best gun for their specific needs.
+Uneducated, and untrained people should not be asked: “do you want to carry a revolver or a semi-automatic pistol?” – they should be trained and educated by a competent instructor that can help them figure that out – so they can pick the best gun for their specific needs and abilities.

 We have lots of guns you can try, and lots of experience helping new shooters (men and women) figure out what they need.